Topological sheaves and spaces of distributions in the global case: Factorization structures

 \subsection{Pullbacks and factorization of fields}

-Let $f:S'\lra S$ be a morphism and assume that both $S$ and $S'$ are quasi compact and quasi separated.
-Denote by $p':X'\lra S'$ the pull back of $p$.
-If $\Sigma$ is a set of Section of $p$ we denote by $\Sigma'$ the Sections of $p'$ induced by $\Sigma$.Recall that in Section \ref{ssec:pullbackcompletati} we defined a completed version of pull back, In the sequel, we will refer to completed pullbacks simply as pullbacks.
+Let $f:S'\lra S$ be a morphism and assume that both $S$ and $S'$ are topologically noetherian.
+Denote by $p':X'\lra S'$ the pullback of $p$.
+If $\Sigma$ is a set of sections of $p$ we denote by $\Sigma'$ the Sections of $p'$ induced by $\Sigma$.
+Recall that in Section \ref{ssec:pullbackcompletati} we defined a completed version of pullback, In the remaining of this Section, we will refer to completed pullbacks simply as pullbacks.